skbali/myblog/content/posts/aws/lambda/my-first-go-lambda.md

 The resource `aws_lambda_permission` sets up Events to invoke our AWS Lambda function.

 ### iam.tf
 In this file, we add permission for Lambda to work with CloudWatch logs and the ability to Describe Instances.

 ### versions.tf
 Used to set my provider versions.

-### Init, plan and apply
+### Deployment

-Go ahead and run a Terraform Init next.
+Go ahead and run a Terraform init next.

 Followed by a Terraform plan.
 If the plan is good, you can go ahead and run an apply, which will create the AWS resources.